16.0km (9.9 miles) or 12.6 km (7.8 miles) with shortcut that skips lunch.

 Chosen in the hope that Sudbury’s ancient Common Lands are awash with buttercups.

 It’s an easy-going walk through the Stour Valley Area of Outstanding Natural Beauty.
 Much is along the Stour Valley footpath, which is well way-marked.

 Train 10:02 Ipswich Train from Liverpool Street.
 (Stratford 10:09).
 Change at Marks Tey for Sudbury (arr.
 11:06 dep.
 11:15 plat 3) arrive Bures 11:27.

 Apparently, the Sudbury service now has request stops and you need to tell the guard you want off at Bures.

 Get a return to Sudbury.

-The suggested tea place is the comfortable Mill Hotel (tel 01787-375544) in Sudbury.
-As well, as serving tea, there’s a bar.
+The suggested tea place is the Mill Hotel (tel 01787-375544) overlooking Sudbury Common Lands.
+As well as serving tea, there’s a bar for alcoholic drinks.
 Be sure to pay your respects to the mummified cat visible through the floor in the hotel lobby.
 After tea, allow 20 minutes to get to the station.